odytrice/kubernetes/gitlab.md

 - [Nginx Ingress Controller](ingress/nginx.md)
 - [Cert Manager](cert-manager/Readme.md)

 You need to have a cluster with a good amount resources.
-The gitlab team recommends A Kubernetes cluster, version 1.13 or higher.
-8vCPU and 30GB of RAM
+The gitlab team recommends
+- A Kubernetes cluster, version 1.13 or higher.
+- 8vCPU
+- 30GB of RAM

 However you can trim it down (see [Pre-Modification](#apply-pre-modifications))